jcward/hx-multicast/README.md

     // My uid: mc.uid
     var peers = [ mc.uid ];

+    // In a typical game setting, instead of a Timer, you might
-    var t = new haxe.Timer(2000);
+    // send+check messages from your event loop. var t = new haxe.Timer(2000);
     t.run = function() {
       mc.emit({ type:"ping" });